West Highland Way Hike 2026

 and impact the lives of students for years to come!

 Skirting along the edge of picturesque Loch Lomond, and continuing through the lovely Glen Nevis, the West Highland Way (WHW) is quite the adventure!
 Well-marked and well-traveled, the hike is an undertaking with each day covering 8-16 miles.
-With gentle ascents and descents, it’s enjoyable for the most and least experienced walkers out there.
+With gentle ascents and descents, it’s enjoyable for the most and least experienced hikers out there.
 In June, the long days allow for plenty of time to reach each day’s destination.

 Starting just north of Glasgow in Milngavie (pronounced mul-GUY) and stretching for 96 miles to the charming town of Fort William, the West Highland Way is part of the International Appalachian Trail.
 A scenic introduction to the Scottish Highlands, the WHW is an amazing way to experience a beautiful range of Scottish flora and fauna over the course of an 8-day hike.
 Each day, the adventurers’ luggage will be transported to the next stop.
-Each night, walkers stay in lovely local hotels.
+Each night, hikers stay in lovely local hotels.

 Join other like-minded adventurers on this journey.
-Bond over your love for a good walk and the shared pain of your tired muscles.
+Bond over your love for a good hike and the shared pain of your tired muscles.
 Stand in awe together as you experience the splendor of creation surrounding Scotland’s first long-distance hiking route.
 Praise God together for the lasting impact your support of Roots, CMF Globalscope’s campus ministry in Scotland, will have on university students’ lives for years to come.

-take this bucket list trip in summer 2025
+take this bucket list trip in summer 2026

-May 30- June 8, 2025
+May 29- June 8, 2026

 Imagine exploring the Scottish Highlands from the Bonnie Banks of Loch Lomond to the munros of Glencoe in this once-in-a-lifetime adventure.
 But this trip is more than just an opportunity to cross something off your “bucket list.”
-By walking the West Highland Way with CMF you’ll be stepping boldly for a bigger purpose--helping university students in Scotland take their next steps with Jesus.
+By hiking the West Highland Way with CMF you’ll be stepping boldly for a bigger purpose--helping university students in Scotland take their next steps with Jesus.

 what is roots?